Knoxville: Summer of 1915: Genesis

 1915 was a significant year for James Agee.
-He was six.
+He was five.
 It was the last year his family was intact; his father died in an automobile accident in 1916, and the remaining family members left Knoxville, never to return.
 According to Agee, it was the point around which his life began to evolve.
 After Barber and Agee met, Barber noted that the two had much in common.

 We are talking now of summer evenings in Knoxville, Tennessee in the time that I lived there so successfully disguised to myself as a child.
 It was a little bit mixed sort of block, fairly solidly lower middle class, with one or two juts apiece on either side of that.
 The houses corresponded: middlesized gracefully fretted wood houses built in the late nineties and early nineteen hundreds, with small front and side and more spacious back yards, and trees in the yards.